jschrbr/SocketIONodeMCU/README.md

-The library supplies sample .ino for ESP8266.
+The library supplies a sample .ino for ESP8266.

 As well, a sample code for node.js server.
 Dont forget to npm install your dependencies!